How To Travel for Free with Credit Cards

 4. Track Your Cards

-When you really get into travel hacking, you must come up with a system for tracking your cards.
+When you really get into traveling on points, you must come up with a system for tracking your cards.

 Once, I missed out on a $500 sign-up bonus because I met the minimum spend one day late!
 You don’t want to make that mistake.